dnsimple/erldns/priv/zonefile.md

 # Zone Files

-erl-dns reads JSON zone files.
+erldns reads JSON zone files.

 A JSON zone file contains an array of 1 or more zones.
 Each zone has a name and an array of records.
 Each record has a name, type, ttl and data field.
 The data field contains a JSON object with one or more attributes that are appropriate for the specific record type.